 This course is an overview of the development and operation of the constitutional democracy in the United States.
 Students will study and evaluate the systems of check and balances and separation of powers as each branch performs its roles and responsibilities in the federal system.
-In addition, the roles and impacts of those outside the structure of the federal government will be studied to determine the impacts and results of their actions or inactions.
-3 semester credits decimals; ratio, proportion, and percentages; working with variable expressions; interpretation of statistical graphs; and operations of arithmetic.
+In addition, the roles and impacts of those outside the

 3 semester credits